cdl-geneseo/critical-digital-practices/mod-4/html-basics.md

 ```
 Here we've nested two elements, `<strong>` and `<em>` respectively, each within a `<p>`.

 In web pages written in earlier versions of HTML, it's common to see text styled in bold by using the `<b>` tag and text styled in italic using `<i>`.
-These tags still worked, but they've been **deprecated** by the World Wide Web Consortium (W3C).
+These tags still work, but they've been **deprecated** by the World Wide Web Consortium (W3C).
 Consider the difference between the deprecated tags and the ones that have replaced them: `<b>` and `<i>` are *merely* formatting instructions; they have little if any semantic content.
 By contrast, `<strong>` says, "This text is of strong importance," while `<em>` says, "This text is being emphasized."
 Bold formatting for `<strong>` and italic formatting for `<em>` are, like the font sizes and weights of headings, simply default browser settings.
 In fact, we can tell the browser, using CSS, to format them in whatever way best suits our purpose.

 ## Block and inline elements